 - June 28, 2004 – Notice to Wholesalers announcing new administrative rules regarding reporting requirements, in particular ARM 23.18.207-209.

 - April 25, 2003 – Notice to Wholesalers announcing Tobacco Directory and website pursuant to 2003 Mont.
 Laws Ch.
 397.

 Tobacco Product Reporting

-Non-Participating Manufacturer Reporting – Section 16-11-503 of the Montana Code Annotated requires Non-Participating Manufacturers (NPMs) to certify by April 30 each year that they are an NPM in full compliance with 16-11-403 and provide a list of their brand families.
-Some NPMs are required to pay escrow payments in quarterly installments and certify their compliance with Montana law quarterly.
+Non-Participating Manufacturer Certification – Section 16-11-503 of the Montana Code Annotated requires Non-Participating Manufacturers (NPMs) to certify by April 30 each year that they are an NPM in full compliance with 16-11-403 and provide a list of their brand families.

 - Appointment of Registered Agent for State of Montana and Registered Agent’s Statement